mtl-brainhack-school-2019/AtrophiedBrain-machine-learning-parameter-estimation/README.md

 ## To-Do
 - [X] Create initial script for linear regression task
 - [ ] Add example of data (perhaps view of Panda DataFrame head) to Dataset section of this project description
+- [ ] Add figures to illustrate the project and data
 - [ ] Finish linear regression script
+- [ ] Add figure of solved regression task
 - [ ] Convert linear regression script into a Jupyter notebook
 - [X] Find Python library for parameter identifiability analysis
 - [X] Define initial ODE system